sweetpoision10/PostToGetAnalyzer/README.md

 The SAME and SIMILAR results will be added to SiteMap Issues under the name PostToGet.

 By default, only in-scope URLs will be processed.

+Works only with traditional form submissions like Content-Type: application/x-www-form-urlencoded and multipart/form-data